AdobeDocs/experience-manager-64.es-ES/help/forms/using/admin-help/configuring-out-office-settings.md

 ---
-title: Configuración de fuera de la oficina
+title: Configurar Fuera de la oficina
 seo-title: Configuring Out of Office Settings
 description: La función Fuera de la oficina permite especificar cuándo un usuario estará fuera de la oficina y no podrá completar las tareas asignadas por AEM formularios.
 seo-description: The Out of Office feature enables you to specify when a user will be out of the office and unable to complete tasks assigned by AEM forms.